andrewpannn/EE271_resources/gitGuide.md

 ## git commands

 List of commands and commonly used options.
 For more detailed information, visit the official git documentation.
+You can find the documentation by just googling the name of the command.

 ```
 git status